 Please consider proposing to work with a Space Grant Undergraduate Research Intern:

-This memo is to solicit your participation in an undergraduate research program sponsored by the University of Arizona/NASA Space Grant.
-As you may know, the Lunar and Planetary Laboratory is Home Department to Arizona's Space Grant Program, and each year LPL faculty and researchers comprise a core group of our "Research Mentors".
-Last year, funding was provided for 32 student interns; this year we plan to support about the same number.
+This memo is to solicit your participation as a mentor in an undergraduate research program sponsored by the University of Arizona/NASA Space Grant Consortium.
+As you may know, the Lunar and Planetary Laboratory (LPL) is Home Department to Arizona's Space Grant Program, and each year LPL faculty and researchers comprise a core group of our "Research Mentors".

-Students will be hired to work for the academic year--10 to 20 hours per week--at a $9.50 per hour wage.
-The program has two objectives.
-The first is to support and encourage undergraduates who are interested in space science and engineering careers by giving them opportunities to earn money while gaining valuable (and hopefully inspiring) experience participating in research projects.
-The second is to provide opportunities for STEM majors to broaden their educations with a research experience.
-Feedback from previous research interns and their advisors has been extremely positive.
-One indication of success is the fact that many of the interns (between 30-40% who are not graduating) continue to work with their advisors after their Space Grant support expires.
+Students will be hired to work for the academic year—10 to 20 hours per week—at a $12.00 per hour wage.
+The objectives of this undergraduate research internship experience are to 1) support and encourage undergraduates who are interested in STEM careers by giving them opportunities to engage in valuable, inspiring research projects while being paid for their efforts; and 2) to provide opportunities for STEM majors to broaden their educations with a research experience.
+Feedback from previous research interns and their mentors has been extremely positive, and many of our interns (~30-40% who are not graduating seniors) continue to work with their mentors after their Space Grant support expires.

-This is an opportunity for you to make an important contribution to encouraging UA students, and a select number of Pima College students, while at the same time benefiting your own research program.
+This is an opportunity for you to make an important contribution to encouraging UA students, and a select number of Pima College students, to pursue STEM while benefiting your own research program.
 Our aim is to support high caliber research experiences; students should be active participants in significant aspects of the work.
 It is also important that research interns be supervised by principal researchers and not be relegated to oversight by technicians.
 The competition among students for internships is keen.
 If you participate in the program, we will make every effort to match you with a smart and motivated student.

 An undergraduate research experience can be a crucial factor in encouraging future scientists and engineers.
 It also serves an important role in promoting a deeper understanding of what work in the various STEM fields actually entails.
 All interested researchers are strongly encouraged to participate.
 Applications are due online by the posted due date.
 Inquiries or ideas may be discussed on the phone (621-8556) or in person at the Space Grant Office (room 349 of the Space Sciences Building).